 After you have set up your authentication method, you cannot change the authentication method yourself.
 Only Mendix Support is able to disable the current authentication method.
 After the authentication method has been disabled, it can be set to a different method.

-For example, if you want to change your authentication method from SMS Authentication to Google Authentication, submit a Mendix support request citing Reset Authenticator.
+For example, if you want to change your authentication method from SMS Authentication to Google Authentication, submit a Mendix support request citing Standard change: Reset Google authenticator.

 6 Technical Contact